smithjd/sql-pet/docs/990-postgresql-authentication.md

 2. The `port`.
 This is the port the server is listening on.
 It's usually the default, `5432`, and that's what we use.
 But in a secure environment, it will often be some random number to lower the chances that an attacker can find the database server.
 And if you have more than one server on the network, you'll need to use different ports for each of them.
 3. The `dbname` to connect to.
 This database must exist or the connection attempt will fail.
 4. The `user`.
 This user must exist in the database cluster and be allowed to access the database.
 We are using the database superuser `postgres` in this book.
 5. The `password`.
 This is set by the DBA for the user.
-In this book we use the password defined in [Defining the PostgreSQL connection parameters].
+In this book we use the password defined in [Defining the PostgreSQL connection parameters](#chapter_dbms-login-credentials).

 ## Adding roles
 As noted above, PostgreSQL has a very flexible fine-grained access permissions system.
 We can't cover all of it; see @PGDG2018c for the full details.
 But we can give an example.